✓ FLORIDA TREE SERVICE DISPATCH NETWORK • LOCAL INDEPENDENT PROVIDERS

 Environmental buffers near THE SAVANNAHS RECREATION AREA require tight debris containment and low-impact equipment for removing Sabal Palms, Slash Pines, and Live Oaks under site access constraints.
 Sandy soils with a shallow water table call for mats and defined haul lanes to prevent rutting near paver paths and driveways.
 Sectional dismantling with controlled lowering keeps wood out of wetlands, while rigging systems with redirects manage pine tops over fences and structures.
 Crane-assisted picks help when targets are dense and dragging is restricted.
 Identify vascular decline early and execute invasive species displacement to preserve hardscapes and protect property value.

-Recent tree removal work completed near The Savannahs Recreation Area in Fort Pierce.
+Tree removal planning and controlled work near The Savannahs Recreation Area in Fort Pierce.

 Service Coverage: Fort Pierce, St. Lucie County